pmolestina/my-fam-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-#created contact component with no test files
+#created contact component with no test files and registers in app.module
-ng g c contact/contact-edit --spec false
+ng g c contact/contact-edit --spec false -m app.module

 ng build
 firebase deploy